On being a newcomer: An interview with Dikembe Mutombo

 “I would tell them not to lock themselves in a room because they miss home — that only makes it worse.
 It’s important to get out there — surround yourself with friends and other people you meet.
 Try your best to enjoy your new surroundings.
 Find a hobby — in my freshman year I played soccer and basketball and it helped me to spend time with my friends.
 And manage your time — make the time for things you love.”

 The experience of adapting to a new country can be challenging, but there are things you can try to make the transition easier.
-Staying in touch with friends and family, while also meeting new people, can help you feel less lonely in a new place.
-If you’re struggling, support is always available.
-You can talk to a friend, relative or social worker.
-Remember, Kids Help Phone’s counsellors are available 24/7 at 1-800-668-6868 if you need to talk.
+Connecting with friends and family, while also meeting new people, can help you feel less lonely in a new place.
+Kids Help Phone’s e-mental health support services are open 24/7, too.